 - You have erection problems that occur along with pain or difficulty with urination, a fever, or pain in the lower belly.

 - With any type of injury to the back, legs, buttocks, groin, penis, or testicles.

 - With other symptoms such as loss of hair, enlargement of the breasts, or backache.

 - With any change to the medicine you take.

-If your erection problem is occasional, there is no reason to call your doctor.
-If it happens often and upsets you or your partner, it is okay to call your doctor.
-If an erection problem does not bother you or your partner, you may choose not to call your doctor.
+If your erection problem happens just now and then, there's no reason to call your doctor.
+If it happens often and upsets you or your partner, it's okay to call your doctor.
+If an erection problem doesn't bother you or your partner, you may choose not to call your doctor.

-Watchful waiting means a "wait-and-see" approach.
-A single episode of an erection problem is often a temporary and easily reversible problem.
-Do not assume it will happen again.
-If possible, forget about it and expect a more successful experience the next time.
-If you or your partner is concerned about it, talk about the problem and openly discuss your fears and anxieties.
+Watchful waiting is a wait-and-see approach.
+A single episode of an erection problem is often a temporary problem that is easy to reverse.
+Don't assume it will happen again.
+Try to forget about it, and expect a more successful experience the next time.
+If you or your partner is concerned about it, talk about the problem.
+Openly discuss your fears and anxieties.

 Exams and Tests